Frequently Asked Questions

 When available, the early morning photo shoot is a great opportunity to photograph a garden setting during the magical first light of the day.

 Most conference programs include several opportunities for horticultural industry, public and private garden tours.
 These story tours are designed to showcase a broad selection of local horticulture – both industry, public and private.
-Often these tours will give garden writers a “behind the scenes” look that may not be possible otherwise.
-These educational and inspirational tours are excellent research or scouting opportunities for garden writers.
+Often these tours will give attendees a “behind the scenes” look that may not be possible otherwise.
+These educational and inspirational tours are excellent research or scouting opportunities for attendees.
 Many destinations will provide press kits, samples, handouts or tour guides to enhance the experience.

-At the start of every conference, there is time set aside to gather with the other garden writers in your region.
-The regional meetings are designed so that garden writers can get to know others in their geographic area.
-The business portion of the meeting is chaired by each National Director (or one of the Regional Directors) and includes updates on GardenComm news, opportunity for input and discussion on garden writing issues and time to plan future regional events.
+At the start of every conference, there is time set aside to gather with the other members in your region.
+The regional meetings are designed so that members can get to know others in their geographic area.
+The business portion of the meeting is chaired by each National Director (or one of the Regional Directors) and includes updates on GardenComm news, opportunity for input and discussion on garden communication issues and time to plan future regional events.

 Registering at the hotel